Skip to main content

 We recommend Liz Berry for another term in House Position 2 representing the 36th Legislative District.

-Democratic Rep. Liz Berry is running for another term in Legislative District 36, Position 2.
+Democratic Rep. Liz Berry is running for another term in the Legislative District 36, Position 2 seat.
 Before joining the Legislature in 2021, Berry served as the director of the Washington State Association of Justice, the president of the National Women’s Political Caucus, and a board member of the organization formerly known as NARAL Pro-Choice Washington.

 Berry has had two successful terms as a strong advocate representing her community.
 This year, she was the primary sponsor of a series of bills aimed at closing loopholes and reducing gun violence in Washington communities.
 She also helped to pass progressive victories as a secondary sponsor on bills to bring zero-emission school buses to Washington students and to expand wage protections under the Washington Equal Pay and Opportunities Act.